geektcp/mosheh/security.md

 ## Supported Versions

 the latest version is guaranteed to be secure.
-For this purpose, thy-core maintains backwards compatibility.
+For this purpose, mosheh maintains backwards compatibility.
-Please note the [readme of the project](https://github.com/geektcp/thy-core/blob/main/README.md) for further information.
+Please note the [readme of the project](https://github.com/geektcp/mosheh/blob/main/README.md) for further information.

 ## Reporting a Vulnerability